griptape-ai/griptape-trade-school/docs/200/compare-movies-workflow/05_using_tools.md

 ## Code Review

 We added some of helpful functionality in this section, mainly getting wonderful descriptions of these films from the web by using the `WebScraper` tool and `ToolkitTasks`.
-We also added the use of the `OpenAiPromptDriver` to control the `max_tokens` being used.
+We also added the use of the `OpenAiChatPromptDriver` to control the `max_tokens` being used.

 Review your code.